 Sometimes.
-It usually goes away on its own or with treatment.
-But in some cases it can lead to problems such as:
+They usually go away on their own or with treatment.
+But in some cases they can lead to:

-- Your incision (cut) from surgery opening up again - Dehydration, which is when your body loses too much water
+- Your incision from surgery opening up again - Dehydration, which is when your body loses too much water

-Taking medicines to prevent or treat nausea and vomiting can help you avoid these problems.
+Taking medication to prevent or treat nausea and vomiting can help you avoid these problems.
 Talk to your health care team.